jrichard5/WPF_ChapterNoteCard_INDEVELOPMENT/README.md

   1. Logic in CanExecute to determine if true or false
   2. Command has view model.
 Subscribe to Property Changed. calls method

+This is because the first column, with nothing in it, is not hit-testable; whereas, the button within the second column is hit-testable and so the event is triggered

+If you want the Grid's IsMouseOver property to detect when the mouse is anywhere over the Grid itself all you have to do is set the Background property of the Grid to something that is not Null

+So if i just use triggers it works,  but if i have a background for border it doesn't work (permanently on the background attribute)
+ * Ok the grid is inside the border.
+I made the grid background trasparent.
+So, can change background of parent, but have child be transparent to be "hit-testable"